odioski/XboxGameDev/README.md

 Afterwhich you may need to apply a certificate to the resulting *appx or Xbox One App or Game before your Xbox One will accept it or load it.

-Change the credentials in BuildAppx.ps1 to match your Xbox One local ip address and login credentials if you applied those while in Dev Mode.
+Change the credentials in deploy-game.bat to match your Xbox One local ip address and login credentials if you applied those while in Dev Mode.

 Then:

       ./deploy-game.bat